Vizzuality/marxan-cloud/docs/features/role-based-access-control/brief.md

 can perform in the platform.
 Users can then be associated with roles for specific resources, which will grant them the role privileges for that specific resource.

-The current implementation is based on the requirements described in the [User requirements document](https://docs.google.com/document/d/16x4wQYTKov0JkO1ue6iQzJ3-RXpdgQ38ygGJWW86Zo0/edit#heading=h.58xbt2es73r2).
+The current implementation is based on the requirements described in the Requirements document.

 ## Roles